 Village Football is another sport known by numerous different names such as Uppies and Doonies or Shrovetide Football and each with its own version of the rules.
 Believed to be the descendant of the Roman game of Harpastum, Village Football became widespread throughout England and Wales during the 12th Century CE.
 Traditionally the game was played with an inflated pigs’ bladder, there was no limit on the number of players and the rules were simple…get the ball to a marker at opposite ends of the town by any means necessary, as long as it did not lead to murder or manslaughter it was acceptable.
 The game continued in popularity until the Highway Act of 1835 which banned the playing of football on public highways.
 Due to the space needed to accommodate the sheer number of players without access to public highways the game sharply declined.

 Woolly Woolly Wolf

 Woolly Woolly Wolf is one of numerous school yard tag games that children have played throughout history.
 Tag games reached the height of their popularity in the mid-19th Century even being featured in some cartoons of the period.
-The variant of Woolly Woolly Wolf saw its early origins in the late Colonial Period before reaching the peak of popularity as a school yard game in the early 20th Century.
+A variant of Woolly Woolly Wolf saw its early origins in the late Colonial Period before reaching the peak of its popularity as a school yard game in the early 20th Century.
 Like many games of the period Woolly Woolly Wolf is a simple game requiring little in the way of rules and equipment.
-Similar to Red Rover or Mother May I, one player starts at the Wolf who, by calling out various words or phrases, attempts to catch other players, the Sheep, before they can get to the allotted safe space of the Pen or Stable.
+Similar to Red Rover or Mother May I, one player starts as the Wolf who, by calling out various words or phrases, attempts to catch other players, the Sheep, before they can get to the allotted safe space of the Pen or Stable.